arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

     }
 ```

-Notice how `fizzbuzz multipleOf15 = "fizzbuzz"` is the direct translation of the requirement `All the multiples of 15 return "fizzbuzz"`.
+Notice how `fizzbuzz multipleOf15 = "fizzbuzz"` is a direct and honest translation of the requirement `All the multiples of 15 return "fizzbuzz"`.

 ## So, define Property-based Testing
 Here's the bold statement.<br/>
 Property Testing is TDD on steroids.
-It is about capturing the essence of business requirements &mdash; rather than some arbitrary, often unmotivated examples &mdash; and having them automatically tested almost as logical or mathematical statements, more or less for free.
+It is about capturing the essence of business requirements &mdash; rather than some arbitrary, often unmotivated examples &mdash; and having them automatically tested as logical or mathematical statements, more or less for free.

 ## Too good.
 Where's the catch?
 You are right.
 It would be too good, right?<br/>
 I see 3 catches.